Kinoma/KPR-examples/README.md

 ### oauth
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/oauth"><img src="http://kinoma.github.io/KPR-examples/images/oauth-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.oauth" platform="mac,iphone,android"></x-app-info>

 This example demonstrates how to implement OAuth 1.0a (Twitter) and OAuth 2.0 (Google) browser-based login and authentication.
 The browser is embedded in a web view container.
 The sample code is useful for understanding how to use a browser container, mobile framework buttons, handlers to invoke HTTP requests and parse responses and how to implement pure ECMAScript modules with exported methods.
 Note that the browser container is not available on Windows or Kinoma Create.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***

 ### orientation
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/orientation"><img src="http://kinoma.github.io/KPR-examples/images/screen-orientation-example.jpg" height="100" alt=""/></a>

+<x-app-info id="com.marvell.kinoma.example.orientation"></x-app-info>

 This example uses a layout container to demonstrate how to adapt layouts to device orientation changes.
 KPR calls the onMeasureVertically and onMeasureHorizontally methods in layout containers when the device orientation changes.
 The example dynamically changes the container contents based on the current orientation.